51st state: By partition of or secession from U.S. states

-Use internationally
+International use

-Some countries, because of their cultural similarities and close alliances with the United States, are sometimes described as a 51st state.
+Some countries, because of their cultural similarities and close alliances with the United States, or American egotism are sometimes described as a 51st state.
 In other countries around the world, movements with various degrees of support and seriousness have proposed U.S. statehood.

-North America

 Canada

-In Canada, "the 51st state" is a phrase generally used in such a way as to imply that if a certain political course is taken, Canada's destiny will be as little more than a part of the United States.
-Examples include the Canada–United States Free Trade Agreement in 1988, the debate over the creation of a common defense perimeter, and as a potential consequence of not adopting proposals intended to resolve the issue of Quebec sovereignty, the Charlottetown Accord in 1992 and the Clarity Act in 1999.
+In Canada, "the 51st state" is a phrase generally used to imply that if a certain political course is taken, Canada's destiny will be little more than a part of the United States.
+Examples include the Canada–United States Free Trade Agreement in 1988, the debate over the creation of a common defense perimeter, and the potential consequence of not adopting proposals intended to resolve the issue of Quebec sovereignty, the Charlottetown Accord in 1992 and the Clarity Act in 1999.